Jetmakers feud over seat width with big orders at stake

 While boasting comfort, all builders also offer jets with high-density layouts for low-cost airlines and regional travel.
 Airbus offers a 10-abreast A350 but says it has not yet sold it.

-Until recently, Airbus was stressing the need for more cabin customization by offering wider aisle seats on some of its jets.
+Until recently, Airbus was stressing the need for more cabin customisation by offering wider aisle seats on some of its jets.

 Without the support of the only other maker of large modern jets, experts say its call for a new industry standard is unlikely to fly, but could distract from a wave of 777X sales.